Wyoming is lifting its mask mandate. We answered a few questions about the change.

-Gov. Mark Gordon’s office this morning announced the largest change to the state’s COVID-19 response since December.
-Beginning March 16, residents will no longer be required to wear masks in many public settings.
+Gov. Mark Gordon’s office more details Friday afternoon about the largest change to the state’s COVID-19 response since December.

-Health orders on restaurants, bars, theaters and gyms will also be lifted.
+Beginning Tuesday, residents will no longer be required to wear masks in many public settings, according to public health orders released Friday.
+Restrictions on restaurants, bars, theaters and gyms will also be lifted.

-The order comes four months into the state’s vaccination efforts and as COVID-19 cases in Wyoming continue to fall.
+The health orders come four months into the state’s vaccination efforts and as COVID-19 cases in Wyoming continue to fall.

 Here’s what we know so far about how these changes might affect you.